cosmos/gaia/docs/migration/cosmoshub-4-vega-upgrade.md

 ERR UPGRADE "Vega" NEEDED at height: 8695000: upgrade to Vega and applying upgrade "Vega" at height:8695000.
 ```
  This may take 20 min to a few hours.
-Then the chain will continue to produce blocks after validators with total sum power > 2/3 complete their nodes upgrades.
+ After this, the chain will continue to produce blocks when validators with a total sum voting power > 2/3 complete their nodes upgrades.

-### Method III: upgrade by cosmovisor with manually prepare the Gaia v6.0.0 binary (not recommended!!!)
+### Method III: upgrade using Cosmovisor by auto-downloading the Gaia v6.0.0 binary (not recommended!)
 #### Preparation
-Install cosmovisor v0.1
+Install Cosmovisor v0.1
 ```shell
 go install github.com/cosmos/cosmos-sdk/cosmovisor/cmd/cosmovisor@v0.1.0
 ```
 Create a cosmovisor folder: